dlwicksell/nodem/README.md

 As you can see though, that is more of a pain.
 If you happen to have installed GT.M where I have, in /opt/lsb-gtm/6.0-001_x8664/, then you don't have to do anything.
-There is an embedded rpath in the pre-built modules, so the loader will also check in that directory.
+There is an embedded rpath directory search path in the pre-built modules, so the loader will also check in that directory.
+The rpath search path will also search in /home/vista/lib/gtm/, which is the link to GT.M in the dEWDrop virtual machine appliance.

 In addition you will need to set a few environment variables in order for GT.M to find the call-in table and the MUMPS routine that it maps to.
 The